labusaid/luminote/ReadMe.md

 python3 prepimages.py
 sudo python3 luminote.py
 ```
-This may take a few minutes so just be patient.
+This code is not well optimized and may take a few minutes to complete.

 ## Workflow
 Luminote is designed to be as modular as possible to ensure that a majority of the code is hardware agnostic and customization takes as little effort as possible.
-Animations are saved as .png files with as a sequence of frames representing the matrix appended vertically.
+Animations are saved as .png files as a sequence of frames representing the matrix appended vertically.

 #### Default Animations
 By default running prepimages.py will generate one of each of the animations with the default arguments and save it in /img/.
 For more customization options check out the commented out examples in prepimages.py